mildmojo/buttons-are-cool-gateway/README.md

 ## What's this nonsense, then?

-This is a Node.js server that exposes the [1000 Buttons Project](http://buttonsare.cool/) hardware as a web API.
+This is a Node.js server that exposes [@barelyconcealed](https://twitter.com/barelyconcealed)'s [1000 Button Project](http://buttonsare.cool/) hardware as a web API.
 Just about every programming environment on the planet can make web requests.

 Current code returns each connected serial device's state in a JSON list at `/buttons`.
 See [JSON Format](#json-format) below.